 Residency Rates: A Full Week residency in a private room costs $280 per week.
 If you would like a partner or spouse to join you in a private room, it will be $100 extra per week.
 A Full Week residency in a dormitory bed costs $210 per week.

 Application Deadlines: We accept applications throughout the year.
-Our review committee reviews applications only four times annually: March 1st, May 15th, August 15th, and November 1st.
+Our review committee reviews applications only four times annually: March, May, August and November.
+Applications are due by the 15th of each month.

 Other Notes: In addition to hosting artist residencies, Azule occasionally hosts shorter events such as potlucks and weekend skillshares.
 These events can bring in larger groups that will share the Azule space for the duration of the event.
 Artists in residence are welcome and encouraged to join in on these events